alidehkhodaei/kotlin-cheat-sheet/README.md

 ### First Kotlin program <a name="first-kotlin-program"></a>

-Here's an example of printing "Hello world" in Kotlin:
+This is an example of printing "Hello world" in Kotlin:
 ```kotlin
 fun main() {
     println("Hello world")